-All undergraduate students of Southwestern College have the opportunity to participate in the proceedings of SGA.
-All undergrad students are eligible to vote in general and special elections; including, but not limited to: election of student senators and ratification of constitutional amendments.
+Section A: All graduate and undergraduate students of Southwestern College have the opportunity to participate in the proceedings of SGA.
+All graduate and undergraduates students are eligible to vote in general and special elections; including, but not limited to: election of student senators and ratification of constitutional amendments.

 ARTICLE III: PURPOSES